managedBlog/managedBlog.github.io/managed/_posts/2022-11-05-Migrating-AD-Domain-Joined-Computer-to-Azure-AD-Cloud-only-join.md

 ## First, some disclaimers

 The only officially supported method of doing this is through a wipe and reload.
 The recommended and most common path for moving to Azure-AD only join is to hybrid join existing devices, while using Autopilot to join Azure AD for all new devices.
 I wanted to find a solution to allow an organization to migrate their devices to a cloud-only join state without using hybrid join or wipe their devices.
 I _highly_ recommend using one of the commonly supported methods to begin your cloud endpoint journey, but I also acknowledge that in some instances organizations require minimal downtime and end user impact.
 [Adam Nichols](https://twitter.com/mauvlan) talked about how this could be accomplished at MMS in May, but focused on how it could be done using Configuration Manager.
 He did share a proof of concept on how it could be done without Configuration Manager using a provisioning package and PowerShell.
 [His script is available on his blog](https://mauvtek.com/home/active-directory-join-to-azure-ad-join).
-I want to echo and amplify his statement, _**”This is not a Microsoft supported process today.”** I will not be supporting this tool, but I did want to share it with the community as an alternative method for you to test and consider in your environment.
+I want to echo and amplify his statement, _**”This is not a Microsoft supported process today.”**_ I will not be offering support for this tool, but I did want to share it with the community as an alternative method for you to test and consider in your environment.
 I may make some updates to the tool, but those updates will largely be done as skill builders for me personally, not intended to make this a production tool.